Show All Answers

 Complaints may be filed using any of the following methods:

 The Florida Legislature in 2021 passed Senate Bill 60, which amended Florida Statute 125.69 (4)(b), Florida Statute 162.06 (1)(b), and Florida Statute 162.21 (3)(b).
-Effective July 1, 2021, Florida Statute prohibits code enforcement officers from investigating anonymous tips unless the violation presents an imminent threat to public health, safety, welfare, or the imminent destruction of habitat or sensitive resource.
+Effective July 1, 2021, Florida Statute prohibits Code Compliance officers from investigating anonymous tips unless the violation presents an imminent threat to public health, safety, welfare, or the imminent destruction of habitat or sensitive resource.

 The Comprehensive Plan contains a Future Land Use Map that displays the designated land uses within the City of New Smyrna Beach.
 Please contact the Planning Department at (386) 410-2800.
 Link to the